UNOAlterEgo/city-shortest-path-async-client-server/README.md

 ### To do ###
 Authentication management has not been implemented, so the user class is not used.
 The socket closing of the client is not well handled.
+Class User with username(key), password and role for auth.